CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 2 11 Theft of an access point

 Are WLAN access points unsecured in transit ways attached, z.
 B. installed directly under the ceiling or in areas with heavy public traffic, they can be stolen.
-This makes it possible, for example, to read out a shared-secret key for authentication on the RADIUS server or the key used (for example, for WPA2 personnel).
+This makes it possible, for example, to read out a shared-secret key for authentication on the RADIUS server or the key used (for example for WPA2 personnel).
 With this information can then be accessed unauthorized access to the WLAN.

 3 requirements
 ---------------

 The following are specific requirements for Wi-Fi operation.
 Basically, the IT operation is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority:

 #### NET.2.1.A1 Definition of a strategy for the use of WLANs [Head IT]

 Before WLANs are used in an institution, it MUST be determined which general strategy the institution adopts with regard to WLAN usage.
 In particular, it MUST be clarified and stipulated in which organizational units, for which applications and for what purpose WLANs are used and what information may be transmitted here.
 Likewise MUST be determined in which spatial areas WLANs are to be built.
-In addition MUST be determined in the planning phase, who is responsible for the administration of different WLAN components, which interfaces there are between the persons involved in the operation, and when what information must be exchanged between the responsible.
+In addition MUST be determined in the planning phase, who is responsible for the administration of the different WLAN components, which interfaces there are between the persons involved in the operation, and when what information must be exchanged between the responsible persons.

 #### NET.2.1.A2 Selection of a suitable WLAN standard [planner]